GeonhanLee/SceneStack/README.md

 The list below is not currently supported.
 - Multiple base camera (e.g. split screen, render texture)
 - Async scene loading
-- Check if scene is in build setting

 ## Credits & Similar Projects
 `SceneReference` and `ReserializeAllSceneStackSO()` is based and inspired by [Eflatun.SceneReference](https://github.com/starikcetin/Eflatun.SceneReference).